gist-icpc/baekjoon/README.md

 ## Wiki

-To see the solution, check 'wiki'.
+To see the solutions, check 'wiki'.

 ## Directory structure